nikcbg/terraform_custom_plugin/README.md

 # terraform_custom_plugin

 ### Purpose of the repository
-- The repository will allow us to run custom plugin locally on a virtual machine.
+- The repository will allow us to create and run custom plugin locally on a virtual machine.

 #### List of files in the repository